xybytz/PainFreeLearning/README.md

 The core gameplay loop is the digital equivalent of **Discrete Trial Training (DTT)**, a primary technique used by clinical therapists to build receptive language:
 1.  **Audio Prompt:** "Find the apple!"
 (Testing Receptive Vocabulary).
 2.  **Visual Selection:** The child sees clear, high-contrast, text-free options.
 The app features a rich vocabulary of 20 stylized, recognizable everyday objects: **Apple, Tree, Star, Cup, Ball, Car, Shoe, House, Bird, Fish, Cat, Flower, Sun, Moon, Boat, Hat, Sock, Chair, Clock, and Umbrella**.
-3.  **Positive Reinforcement:** Immediate auditory success chimes and an expanding visual reward (golden tokens), reinforcing the neural pathway.
+3.  **Positive Reinforcement:** Immediate auditory success chimes and an expanding visual reward, reinforcing the neural pathway.

+### Advanced Clinical Features
+*   **Errorless Learning (Auto-Prompting):** If the child is idle for 5 seconds, the app automatically replays the audio instruction and triggers a subtle, guiding visual "pulse" on the correct object.
+*   **Token Economy:** A persistent visual token board (5 stars) tracks progress.
+Earning 5 tokens triggers a massive, full-screen confetti celebration, teaching delayed gratification.
+*   **Parent Progress Tracking:** Behind the scenes, the app logs first-try accuracy for each vocabulary word.
+On exit, it generates a `session_report.txt` file so parents know exactly which concepts need more real-world reinforcement.

 ## Tech Stack & Constraints
 * **Language/UI:** Java / Swing